0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-live-example-ethereum.md

-# Test the live example of a voting contract with PBC as second layer from ethereum testnet
+# Test the live example of our voting contract
 <div class="dot-navigation">
    <a class="dot-navigation__item" href="pbc-as-second-layer.html"></a>
    <a class="dot-navigation__item dot-navigation__item--active" href="pbc-as-a-second-layer-live-example-ethereum.html"></a>